 - Property Type Eligibility (for example: Co-ops are not eligible for sale under the MPF Xtra product)

 - Products or loan attributes on the ineligible list (See MPF Xtra Selling Guide Chapter 2.3.3)

 - For manually underwritten loans: Comply with the Fannie Mae Selling Guide Chapter B3-1: Manual Underwriting.

 Determine if the loan meets all of the documentation and eligibility requirements of the MPF Guide.

-- This includes all approval conditions generated on the feedback report (if using an AUS) or any additional conditions the underwriter may require.
+- This includes all approval conditions generated on the feedback report (if using DU) or any additional conditions the underwriter may require.

-- If more information is needed, the borrower is contacted to supply more information and/or documentation.
+- If more information is needed, the borrower is contacted to supply additional information and/or documentation.